This story has been updated.

 “We have observed congregating in our public parks this weekend,” Nirenberg said on March 29.
 “That’s not good; it is not allowed.
 You should go out and get fresh air, but congregating in parks or anywhere else is not permitted.”

-What can stay open under ‘Stay Home, Work Safe?’
+What businesses are open under ‘Stay Home, Work Safe?’

 Businesses that have exemptions under the order include the following: